shy-neon/Favman/guide.md

 ### Manage site list

 The site list might be very long and you might see sites twice or sites you don't even know.
 This is because Safari saves datas and touch icons even of sites you've visited once.
 To clean Safari's database and the list you can click on the round arrow above the sidebar.
-Wait a few seconds and restart Favtool.
+Wait a few seconds and restart Favman.
 The list will clean the site list on the sidebar.

 If you want to delete a single site, you can select it and click the "trash" button above.